usnistgov/oar-auth-py/idp/README.md

 docker/idpserver/run.sh
 ```

+Type ``docker/idpserver/run.sh -h`` for additional informoation on more
+start-up options.

 Running via the container negates the need to install any dependencies.
 The
 rest of this README document discusses running the server directly without the
 use of Docker.